akbashev/akbashev/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on [Holidu](https://www.holidu.de) app — search engine for vacation rentals, based in Munich.
+- 🔭 I’m currently working on the [Holidu] (https://www.holidu.de) app — a search engine for vacation rentals, based in Munich.
-- Swift is preffered language for me at the moment.
+- Swift is the preferred language for me at the moment.
-- Trying to experiment on old and new stuff in computer world, like writing game engine, swift backend or replicating SwiftUI by wrapping UIStackView into declarative layout system (https://github.com/akbashev/KindaDeclarativeUI).
+- Trying to experiment with old and new stuff in the computer world, like writing a game engine, Swift backend, or replicating SwiftUI by wrapping UIStackView into a declarative layout system (https://github.com/akbashev/KindaDeclarativeUI).
-- Make some photos from time to time, even been choosed to be printed in Unsplash book.
+- Making some photos from time to time, even being chosen to be printed in the Unsplash book.
 More info—https://unsplash.com/@jaleel_akbash